rust-cli/book/src/tutorial/cli-args.md

 Clap knows which fields to expect, and what their expected format is.
-It can automatically generate a nice `--help` message, as well a give great errors to suggest you pass `--output` when you wrote `--putput`.
+It can automatically generate a nice `--help` message, as well as give some great errors to suggest you pass `--output` when you wrote `--putput`.

 <aside class="note">